What's The Best Way To Get To Pailon Del Diablo From Baños?

-Pailon del Diablo is a waterfall situated just outside of Baños.
+Pailon Del Diablo, – also known as ‘The Devils Cauldron’, is a waterfall situated just outside the town of Banos.

 It’s roughly a 16km journey from town, along the E30 highway and takes 30 minutes to drive there.
-However, lots of people choose to rent a bike and cycle there, which takes around an hour.

-- Public Bus – cheapest
+- Public bus – cheapest

 - Rent a bike and cycle – most adventurous

-1. Paid Tour To Pailon Del Diablo
+1. Booking A Guided Tour To Pailon Del Diablo

 - Pailon Del Diablo & Route of Waterfalls – 3 hours – £8.49 / $10.99